pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 funcvox2mni = concat(fsl2mni, func2std, vox2fsl)
 ```

-> Below we will use the
+> In the next section we will use the
 > [`fsl.transform.flirt.fromFlirt`](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/fslpy/latest/fsl.transform.flirt.html#fsl.transform.flirt.fromFlirt)
 > function, which does all of the above for us.